 Third Apple founder Ron Wayne — who initially invested in the company — is not part of the deal, after selling back his share in Apple for $800.
 The funding and expertise needed to turn Apple into a corporation is provided by a man named Mike Markkula, who becomes an important figure in Apple history.

-However, despite today being the most expensive personal computer of all time, due its scarceness and historical value, the Apple-1 wasn’t a big hit.
-Only a small production run was ever made and, compared with later machines Apple would make, it was not noticeably ahead of the competition.
+However, despite its current status as the most expensive personal computer of all time due its scarceness and historical value, the Apple-1 didn’t become a big hit.
+A small production run meant extremely limited numbers of the computer.
+And, unlike later Apple computers, it was not noticeably ahead of the competition.

-Add that to the fact that personal computers were only of interest to a tiny group of hobbyists, and you have a computer that would be forgotten about today — were it not for Apple’s later success.
+Add that to the fact that personal computers only proved of interest to a tiny group of hobbyists, and you wind up with a machine that would be forgotten today if not for Apple’s later success.

 What was different was the Apple II.
 Apple’s first true mass-market computer, the Apple II shipped with a keyboard, BASIC compatibility and, most notably, color graphics.
-It later augmented this with great peripherals like the Disk II 5 1/4-inch floppy drive, and superb software ranging from games to productivity tools like VisiCalc.
+Apple later augmented these features with great peripherals like the Disk II 5 1/4-inch floppy drive and superb software, ranging from games to productivity tools like VisiCalc.

-To get the Apple II manufactured, though, required a lot more money than Steve Jobs or Steve Wozniak had.
-This is where angel investor Mike Markkula came into the picture.
-Markkula had made millions on stock options he’d acquired as a marketing manager for Fairchild Semiconductor and Intel.
-These allowed him to retire at age 32.
+Getting the Apple II manufactured, though, required a lot more money than Jobs or Wozniak possessed.
+This is where angel investor Markkula came into the picture.
+(After making millions on stock options acquired as a marketing manager for Fairchild Semiconductor and Intel, Markkula had retired at age 32.)

 Markkula was introduced to Jobs by marketing whiz Regis McKenna and venture capitalist Don Valentine.
-In November 1976, he agreed to help Jobs and Woz create a business plan for Apple, which involved sales growing to $500 million within a decade.
-He invested $92,000 of his own cash, and helped set up a quarter of a million dollars’ credit with the Bank of America.
+In November 1976, Markkula agreed to help Jobs and Woz create a business plan for Apple.
+They targeted sales of $500 million within a decade.

 Incorporating the business was next, and took place on January 3, 1977.
 Apple Computer Co. then bought out the earlier Apple partnership for $5,308.96.
-The following month, Apple’s first CEO, Michael Scott, was brought in to manage the company, at a salary of $26,000 per year.
+The following month, Apple brought in Michael Scott to manage the company as its first CEO.
+(His salary? $26,000 per year.)